Fleeing to the border: Some 120,000 Ukrainians seek refuge

 Associated Press

-WARSAW, Poland (AP) — Tens of thousands of Ukrainians rushed to the borders as invading Russian troops pressed their advance into Ukraine and toward the country’s capital Saturday in Europe’s largest ground war since World War II.
+MEDYKA, Poland (AP) — Dragging suitcases and carrying children, tens of thousands of Ukrainians rushed to the borders Saturday as invading Russian troops pressed their advance into Ukraine, moving toward the country’s capital of Kyiv.

+“This may go up, it’s changing every minute,” said Shabia Mantoo, the spokeswoman of the U.N.
+High Commissioner for Refugees.
+“It’s very fluid and changing by the hour.”

+Those arriving were mostly women, children and the elderly after Ukrainian President Volodymyr Zelenskyy banned men of military age from 18 to 60 from leaving.
+Some Ukrainian men were heading back into Ukraine from Poland to take up arms against the Russian forces.

-With the world revolted at Russia’s unprovoked attack on Ukraine, a Western-looking democracy, there was a huge outpouring of support for the fleeing Ukrainians.
-This included an unconditional welcome from nations like Poland that often did not want to accept those fleeing conflict and poverty in the Middle East and Africa in past years.
+In contrast to other conflicts around the globe, Russia’s unprovoked attack on the Western-looking democracy has ignited a huge outpouring of support for the fleeing Ukrainians.
+This included an unconditional welcome from nations like Poland and Hungary that did not want to accept those fleeing conflict and poverty in the Middle East and Africa.

-Nearly 120,000 people have so far fled Ukraine into Poland and other neighboring countries in the wake of Russian invasion, the U.N. refugee agency said Saturday.
-The number was going up fast as Ukrainians grabbed their belongings and rushed to escape from a deadly Russian onslaught on their nation, including an attempt to take the capital of Kyiv.
+Regular people were also opening up their homes to refugees and volunteering at welcome centers.
+In Poland, a Facebook page was formed where people were offered rides in private cars from the border and other help.

+Volunteers even came from elsewhere in Europe to pick up refugees, among them a German couple from Hamburg who held up a sign at the Polish border town of Medyka saying they could take three people home with them.

 One family from Chernivtsi in western Ukraine waited 20 hours before being able to cross the border into Siret in northern Romania.
 Natalia Murinik, 14, cried as she described saying goodbye to grandparents who couldn’t leave the country.